FSA, EA, MAAA, FCA

 Ms. Chan previously served as the Chief Actuarial Officer for the Ohio Public Employees Retirement System and as Chief Actuary for the State Teachers Retirement System of Ohio, the two largest state pension systems in Ohio with assets of approximately $100 billion and $80 billion, respectively.

-From local recognitions to international recognitions, Ms. Chan was selected as a 2019 Crain’s New York 40 under 40 and a 2017 City & State 40 under 40 Rising Star of New York City.
+From local recognitions to international recognitions, Ms. Chan was selected for the City & State NY Inaugural 2020 Power of Diversity: Asian 100 list and was named both a 2019 Crain’s New York 40 under 40 and a 2017 City & State 40 under 40 Rising Star of New York City.
 In 2018, Ms. Chan received both the Community Hero Award from Assemblymember Yuh-Line Niou and the Geoffrey Heywood Award from the International Association of Consulting Actuaries (IACA) at the International Actuaries Congress in Berlin, Germany.
 The Geoffrey Heywood Award, named after the founding Chairman of IACA, is given every two years to one young consulting actuary from across the globe who has provided significant services to the public and the actuarial profession.